enzoblain/enzoblain/README.md

 ### Projects
 Here are some of the projects I've been working on:

-- **[Trading Algorithm with SMC Strategy](https://github.com/enzoblain/trading-algorithm)**: A Python-based algorithmic trading bot implementing the Smart Money Concept (SMC) strategy.
+- **[ClusterX](https://github.com/enzoblain/ClusterX)**: A Python-based algorithmic trading bot implementing the Smart Money Concept (SMC) strategy.
 It leverages libraries like **NumPy** and **Pandas** for data processing and analysis, enabling efficient trade execution based on market patterns. *(Work in progress 🚧: Currently optimizing performance and adding visualization features.)*

 Feel free to check them out and leave feedback!

 ### Wiki Repository
-📚 I maintain a **[Wiki Repository](#)** where I document and share the code and concepts I’ve learned.
+📚 I maintain a **[Wiki Repository](https://github.com/enzoblain/Wiki)** where I document and share the code and concepts I’ve learned.
 It includes:
 - 🧮 **Sorting Algorithms**: Examples and explanations of common algorithms like QuickSort, MergeSort, and more.
 - 🔢 **Data Structures**: Practical implementations of arrays, linked lists, stacks, queues, etc.